recallnet/ceramic-tests/README.md

 ## Flavors

-> Flavors are deprecated and will be removed in favor of a single test suite and multiple drivers design.

 There are several test flavors:

-* Property based tests
+* Correctness tests
-* Smoke tests
+* Performance tests

-More will be added over time.
+More will be added as needed.

-The property based tests, test a specific property of a network (i.e. writes can be read).
+The correctness tests, test a specific property of a network (i.e. writes can be read).
 These tests do not assume any network topology.
-Property tests live in this repo as Rust integration tests, see the `/property/tests` directory.
+Property tests live in this repo in the `/suite` directory.

-The smoke tests, test specific behaviors of a network end to end.
+The performance tests, test at scale.
 These tests do not assume any network topology.
-Smoke tests live outside of this repo.
+Performance tests live outside of this repo.

 ## Prerequisites